TwitchPlaysPokemon/tpp_burning_red/docs/itemapi.md

 With the exception of the unlocking key for `UNLOCK`, all arguments and return values are one byte long.

+For functions that refer to specific locations within the inventory, page numbers and stack numbers both start at 0.
+Page numbers may go up to 63 for the bag and 31 for the PC; stack numbers may go up to 59.

 ### `LOCK`

 **Arguments:** none.